Skip to content

 4. Device Integrity Attestation

-Add device integrity (e.g. Key attestation checks, Wire Play Integrity API (Android) and App Attest (iOS)) into every issuing flow, binding each attestation to a backend-issued nonce.
+Add device integrity (e.g. hardware-backed key attestation checks, Wire Play Integrity API (Android) and App Attest (iOS)) into every issuing flow, binding each attestation to a backend-issued nonce.
 Deploy a dedicated backend evaluator that verifies verdicts and feeds results into the risk engine.
 Issue wallet-instance attestations only after a successful integrity evaluation.

 5. Network Hardening